angelswing-team/three-loader-3dtiles/README.md

 # three-loader-3dtiles

 ### Changes for angelswing
+For future reference

 To make it work with ED1.
-We had to add the credentials include value in the fetch url in the .esm file
+We had to add the credentials include value in the fetch url in the `dist/three-loader-3dtiles.esm.js` file
+Line number 2919 and 2923

 ```
   if (typeof url === 'string') {